exterior apartment building

 The Benefits Of Fourplex Apartments

-• They have the potential to generate more rental income when compared to buying other multifamily homes, such as duplexes and triplexes.
+• They can potentially generate more rental income than other types of multifamily homes, such as duplexes and triplexes.

-• Property management is generally easier than managing separate, single-family properties or apartment buildings.
+• Because all the units are in one building, property management is generally easier than managing several single-family properties or apartment buildings.

 The Drawbacks Of Fourplex Apartments